dericsp/reactGithubJobs/README.md

         }
         },

-If you wanna test in local just download files and make this steps bellow:
+To test in localserver just download files and make this steps bellow:

-1 - Inside de client folder type redis-server
+1 - Inside de client folder type redis-server.
+You will start redis for save request results to database.

-2 - Inside the react folder type node worker/index.js, and node api/index.js.
-After the request and you will see sucess: ok message,
+2 - Inside the react folder type node worker/index.js.
+After the request and you will see sucess: ok message.

+3 - Inside the react folder type node api/index.js, after the start you will see a message: Example app listening on port 3001!

-3 - Inside the client folder type yarn start a new tab will be open in your default brownser and lauch the localhost:3000
+4 - Inside the client folder type yarn start a new tab will be open in your default brownser and lauch the localhost:3000